abouchard-ds/QA.d/README.md

 </p>

-## !
-Update : upcoming R, Python and VBA (excel) versions !
+## Presentation

-QA.d (**Q**uantitative **A**nalysis **d**ataset) is a simple bash script to automatically download historical stock data from [Yahoo!
+QA.d (**Q**uantitative **A**nalysis **d**ataset) is a small project consisting of a bash script to automatically download historical stock data from [Yahoo!
 Finance](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F) and format it as CSV/JSON file.
 It can run as command line or with GUIs options.
 You can configure your dataset (in the extent of what's available on Y!Finance).

 This program was made as *a learning instrument* for bash scripting; dialogs creation with zenity/whiptail; Github, Jekyll and the projet/kanban board functionality.